 The standard source of payment codes are an example of data required by the state that is not contained within the standard UB92 billing record.
 In order to meet this requirement each payer identification must be categorized into the appropriate standard and non-standard source of payment value.
 It should also be noted that the primary payer associated to the patient's encounter record might change over time.
-Upon review, Approximately 40% of secondary payors categorized as "Missing/Invalid" were recategorized as "Medicare", 5% originally categorized as "Missing/Invalid" were recategorized as "Self-Pay", 34% originally categorized as "Indeminity" were recategorized as "Medicare", and 9% originally categorized as "Medicaid" were recategorized

-Hospital Comments, 1Q2008.txt as "Managed Care".
+Upon review, Approximately 26% of secondary payors categorized as "Medicaid" were recategorized as "Managed Care", and 24% originally categorized as "Medicaid" were recategorized as "Medicare".
+Also approximately 15% of the secondary payors originally categorized as "Medicaid" were recategorized as "Medicare", 7% originally categorized as "Missing/Invalid" were recategorized as "Managed Care".

 Additionally, those payers identified contractually as both "HMO and PPO" are categorized as "Commercial PPO".
 Thus any true managed care comparisons by contract type (HMO vs. PPO) may result in inaccurate analysis.

-Cost/ Revenue Codes The state requires that hospitals submit revenue information including charges.
+The state requires that hospitals submit revenue information including charges.
 It is important to note that charges are not equal to actual payments received by the hospital or hospital cost for performing the service.
 Typically actual payments are much less than charges due to managed care-negotiated discounts and denial of payment by insurance companies.
 Charges also do not reflect the actual cost to deliver the care that each patient needs.

-Certification Process Given the current certification software, there is not an efficient mechanism toedit and correct the data.
+Given the current certification software, there is not an efficient mechanism to edit and correct the data.
 In addition, due to hospital volumes, it is not feasible to perform encounter level audits and edits.
 Within the constraints of the current THCIC process, the data is certified to the best of our knowledge as accurate and complete given the above comments.

-PROVIDER: CHRISTUS St Catherine Hospital THCIC ID: 715901 QUARTER: 1 YEAR: 2008 Certified with comments CHRISTUS St. Catherine Hospital provided \$1,505,392.00 charity care for the 1st quarter 2008.
-PROVIDER: Kindred Hospital-White Rock THCIC ID: 719400 QUARTER: 1 YEAR: 2008 Certified with comments, corrections requested We are a Long Term Acute Care Hospital so we have a much greater average length of stay.
-In addition, our hospital averages a higher CMI (acuity index) which does result in a higher mortality rate than short term acute care hospitals.
-Due to internal software modifications 32.05% or 25 of 78 encounters in this data contains missing Race data with corrections to follow.
-PROVIDER: Seay Behavioral Health Center THCIC ID: 720000 QUARTER: 1 YEAR: 2008 Certified with comments Data Content This data is administrative data, which hospitals collect for billing purposes.
+We are a Long Term Acute Care Hospital so we have a much greater average length of stay.
+In addition, our hospital averages a higher CMI (acuity index)which does result in a higher mortality rate than short term acute care hospitals.
+21 of 79 or 26.58% of encounters resulted in incorrect race due to software interface issues; these encounters will be corrected.

+PROVIDER: Seay Behavioral Health Center THCIC ID: 720000 QUARTER: 2

+Data Content This data is administrative data, which hospitals collect for billing purposes.
 Administrative data may not accurately represent the clinical details of an encounter.

 The state requires us to submit inpatient claims, by quarter year, gathered from a form called an UB92, in a standard government format called HCFA 837 EDI electronic claim format.
 Then the state specifications require additional data elements to be included over and above that.
-Adding those

-Hospital Comments, 1Q2008.txt additional data places programming burdens on the hospital since it is 'over and above' the actual hospital billing process.
+Adding those additional data places programming burdens on the hospital since it is 'over and above' the actual hospital billing process.
 Errors can occur due to this additional programming, but the public should not conclude that billing data sent to our payers is inaccurate.
 These errors have been corrected to the best of our knowledge.